francescoagati/LiveScript/README.md

 [git://github.com/gkz/LiveScript.git](git://github.com/gkz/LiveScript.git)

 ### Using Macros
-LiveScript ships with a small Lisp‑style macro system located in `lib/macros.js`.
+LiveScript ships with a small Lisp-style macro system located in `lib/macros.js`.
 The macros module is also exported as `require('livescript').macros`.
-Load the module and define macros using either `define` or `defineSyntax`:
+A more extensive guide is available in `docs/macro-guide.md`.
+Load the module and define macros using either
+`define` or `defineSyntax`:

 ```livescript